 The Forest and Fire Nature Trail is located near the Camas Creek Entrance.
-To reach the trailhead from the Going-To-The-Sun Road, near Apgar, drive 10.9 miles north on Camas Road, and then turn left onto a side road located between the self-serve entrance kiosk and the Glacier Entrance Sign.
+To reach the trailhead from the Going-To-The-Sun Road near Apgar, drive 10.9 miles north on Camas Road, and then turn left onto a side road located between the self-serve entrance kiosk and the Glacier Entrance Sign.
 Although the trail is currently named the Forest and Fire Nature Trail, the park road signage still indicates the old name, the Huckleberry Mountain Nature Trail.
 The side road to the trailhead is a very short drive up the hill.

 At roughly the halfway point the trail begins a short climb of a little more than a hundred feet.
 The vantage point near the top provides some pretty good views of the Flathead River and the mountains towards the north.
 You'll also have some pretty good views of the mountains near the Continental Divide, albeit through dead trees.

 At just under a mile you will have completed the loop portion of the hike.
-A turn to the left here will return you back to the trailhead, roughly one-tenth of a mile from this point.
+A turn to the left here will return you back to the trailhead, roughly one-tenth of a mile from this junction.